ministryofjustice/hmpps-ciag-careers-induction-ui/README.md

 More information about the template project including features can be found [here](https://dsdmoj.atlassian.net/wiki/spaces/NDSS/pages/3488677932/Typescript+template+project).

+## Imported Types
+Some types are imported from the Open API docs for hmpps-education-and-work-plan-api.
+You will need to install the node module `openapi-typescript` globally with the following command:

+`npm install -g openapi-typescript`

+To update the types from the Open API docs run the following commands:

+`npx openapi-typescript https://learningandworkprogress-api-dev.hmpps.service.justice.gov.uk/v3/api-docs -o server/@types/educationAndWorkPlanApi/index.d.ts`

+Note that you will need to run prettier over the generated files and possibly handle other errors before compiling.

+The types are inherited for use in `server/@types/educationAndWorkPlanApi/index.d.ts` which may also need tweaking for use.

+Do not re-import the specs lightly!
+Reformatting the generated code with prettier is no small task, especially with large specs such as Prisoner Search.

 ## User Roles
 Once the UI is running users will need to authenticate with `hmpps-auth` using a valid DPS username.
 The DPS user needs to have the followings roles dependent on the access/functionality required: